ds4dm/ecole/docs/howto/observation-functions.rst

 =========================

-Using any environment, the observation [#observation]_ recieved by the user to take the next action can be customized changing the ``ObservationFunction`` used by the solver.
+Using any environment, the observation [#observation]_ recieved by the user to take the next action can be customized changing the :py:class:`~ecole.typing.ObservationFunction` used by the solver.
-The environment is not extracting data directly but delegates that responsibility to an ``ObservationFunction`` object.
+The environment is not extracting data directly but delegates that responsibility to an :py:class:`~ecole.typing.ObservationFunction` object.
 The object has complete access to the solver and extract the data it needs.

-..
-TODO Add reference and docstring for observation functions

 Using a different observation function is as easy as passing it as a parameter when creating an environment.